zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Rejecting documents.md

 9. The document attaches automatically - deselect **Attach document** if you don't want to include it
 10. Click **Reject and Send**

 The document moves to **Rejected** status automatically.
-Email responses will come to the inbox the email was sent from.
+Email responses will come to the inbox from which the email was sent.

 ## Rejecting documents without email